WCRP-CMIP/cmip7-development-mip-tables/README.md

 # cmip7-development-mip-tables

+MIP tables for use with CMOR v3.10+ in preparation for CMIP7

 **THESE TABLES ARE FOR TESTING ONLY -- DO NOT USE THEM FOR PRODUCING DATA FOR PUBLICATION**

 The exact nature of the global attributes required for CMIP7 is still under discussion.
 This repository is a temporary construct to allow